 The ASUS VivoBook 15 runs CS:GO well.
 The gameplay is smooth at high graphical settings, with only a few occasional stutters.
 The Core i7 models with integrated graphics will perform similarly, and the same goes for the NVIDIA GeForce MX330 and MX350 models.
 The Core i5 with integrated graphics will perform worse, but it'll still be playable, while the Core i3s with Intel UHD graphics will perform significantly worse, similar to the HP Pavilion x360 14 (2021).

 Shadow of the Tomb Raider runs terribly on the ASUS VivoBook 15.
 The average frame rate is too low to be playable at high graphical settings, even on the top-end configuration with an Intel Core i7-1165G7 and NVIDIA GeForce MX350.
 You'll have to play with low settings or at 720p for smooth gameplay.
 Models with an NVIDIA GeForce MX330 or an Intel Core i7's Iris Xe Graphics will perform fairly similarly.
-The Core i3 and i5 models with integrated graphics will perform worse or not run the game at all.
+The Core i3 and i5 models with integrated graphics will perform worse or not run the game.

 The ASUS VivoBook has decent thermal and noise handling.
 The keyboard deck is cool when idle, but it gets hot under load, with the hottest spot being just above where most people rest their right hand.
-The fan isn't audible when idle unless you put your ear right next to the laptop, and while it's noticeable under load, it's mostly the sound of heavy airflow rather than a high-pitch whine.
+The fan isn't audible when idle unless you put your ear right next to the laptop, and while it's noticeable under load, it's mostly the sound of heavy airflow rather than an annoying, high-pitch whine.

 The ASUS VivoBook comes with Windows 10 or 11 installed, depending on the region and the manufacturing date.
 Some models have Windows in S mode, but you can switch to the full version of the operating system free of charge.
 You can also get the laptop with the open-source Endless OS or no operating system installed.
 There are many pre-installed applications, including: